Avaiga/taipy-doc/docs/manuals/gui/pages.md

 HTML can also be used as the text grammar for creating pages.
 You don't need to create the header and body part: Taipy takes care of this for you.

-Creating a page that display HTML content is straightforward:
+Creating a page that displays HTML content is straightforward:

 ```py
 from taipy.gui import Html